daylinmorgan/forge

 build nim binaries for all the platforms

-A basic toolchain to forge (cross-compile) your multi-platform nim
+A basic toolchain to forge (cross-compile) your multi-platform nim binaries.

-is a great language and the code is as portable as any other code written in C.
+Nim is a great language and the code is as portable as any other code written in C.

 But who wants to manage C toolchains or CI/CD DSL's to cross-compile your code into easily shareable native executable binaries

-In order to use forge
+In order to use forge you must first install zig as all compilation

-is done using a thin wrapper around zig cc
+is done using a thin wrapper around zig cc.

 NOTE Future versions may use an automated/isolated